kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "An accomodation has exactly one cost of FinancialResource"
 * `Accomodation SubClassOf hasGeometry exactly 1 Geometry` <br />
 "An accomodation has exactly one geometry"
+* `Geometry SubClassOf IsLinkedTo exactly 1 accomodation` <br />
+"Geometry is linked to exactly one accomodation"
 * `Geometry SubClassOf hasSerialization some rdsf:Literal` <br />
 "A geometry has a serialization represented by some rdsf:Literal"

-## Activities
+## Activity
 ![Activities](../schema-diagrams/Activity.png)

 ### Axioms
-* `Activities SubClassOf hasCost exactly 1 FinancialResource` <br />
+* `Activity SubClassOf hasCost exactly 1 FinancialResource` <br />
-"Activities have a cost of exactly one FinancialResource"
+"Activity have a cost of exactly one FinancialResource"
-* `Activities SubClassOf hasName some xsd:string` <br />
+* `Activity SubClassOf hasName some xsd:string` <br />
-"Activities have a name that is represented by some xsd:string"
+"Activity have a name that is represented by some xsd:string"
-* `Activities SubClassOf atLocation exactly 1 location` <br />
+* `Activity SubClassOf atLocation exactly 1 location` <br />
-"Activities have exactly one location"
+"Activity have exactly one location"
-* `Activities SubClassOf hasType Outdoor/Indoor` <br />
+* `Activity SubClassOf hasType Outdoor/Indoor` <br />
-"Activities have a type that is either Indoor or Outdoor"
+"Activity have a type that is either Indoor or Outdoor"
 * `Type SubClassOf isOutdoor exactly 1 Outdoor` <br />
 "If type is Outdoor then the type is represented by Outdoor"
 * `Type SubClassOf isIndoor exactly 1 Indoor` <br />